ansible-lockdown/RHEL7-STIG/doc/source/faq.rst

 FAQ
 ===

-Does this role work only with OpenStack environments?
+Does this role work only with RHEL7?
 -----------------------------------------------------

-No -- it works on almost any Linux host!
+No -- it works on multiple distributions!

-The ansible-hardening role first began as a component of the OpenStack-Ansible project and it was designed to deploy into an existing OpenStack environment without causing disruptions.
-However, the role now works well in OpenStack and non-OpenStack environments.
+The RHEL7 STIG guidance is designed to ONLY be applicable to Red Hat Enterprise Linux 7 systems and if you are using this role in a regulated organization you should be aware that applying these settings to distributions other than RHEL or CentOS 7 is unsupported and may run afoul of your organization or regulatory bodies guidelines during a compliance audit.
+It is on YOU to understand your organizations requirements and the laws and regulations you must adhere to before applying this role.

-See *Which systems are covered?* below for more details.
+See :ref:`system_applicability_ref_label` below for more details on applying this role to non-RedHat EL 7 or CentOS 7 systems.

 Why should this role be applied to a system?
 --------------------------------------------